This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Cases of mesothelioma are often initially misdiagnosed because they are so rare.
 Doctors might diagnose lung cancer because it is more common than mesothelioma.
 Even if there are tumors in the pleura and the lungs, mesothelioma is a possibility.
 Lung tumors may be metastatic tumors.

 Pathologists and oncologists experienced in mesothelioma are better equipped to distinguish mesothelioma from lung cancer.
 Mesothelioma is aggressive and spreads quickly; therefore, misdiagnosis can shorten a patient’s life by delaying important treatment.
 Specific treatment depends on the type of primary tumor.

 Treating Pleural Lung Cancer

-If you have any symptoms of pleural tumors or you have been diagnosed with pleural lung cancer it is worth asking to see a mesothelioma specialist to make sure you get the right diagnosis and the right treatment.
-This is especially important if you know or suspect you have been exposed to asbestos in the past.
-If you do get diagnosed with mesothelioma, consider letting an expert asbestos lawyer help you make a case and get compensation to help with medical bills.
+If you have symptoms of pleural tumors or have been diagnosed with pleural lung cancer, it is worth seeking the opinion of a mesothelioma specialist.
+This is especially important if you suspect you have been exposed to asbestos in the past.
+If you are diagnosed with mesothelioma, consider letting an expert asbestos lawyer help you make a case for compensation for medical bills.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis